ebu/cpa-auth-provider/README.md

 This project contains a reference implementation of the Cross-Platform Authentication Authentication Provider.

-More information on the EBU Cross-Platform Authentication project : http://tech.ebu.ch/cpa
+More information on the [EBU Cross-Platform Authentication project](http://tech.ebu.ch/cpa)

-## License

-The code is under BSD (3-Clause) License. (see LICENSE.txt)

 ## Prerequisites